FrodeRennemo/VinmonopoletElastic/readme.md

 For Windows users, simply run import.ps1 (right click, Run with Powershell)

 #### UNIX(OSX, Linux)
-Assuming you have Python 2 installed and available in your shell, run the following in the terminal
+Assuming you have Python 2 installed and available in your shell, run `python script.py` in the terminal
-    python script.py